enkidevs/curriculum/sql/dql/basic-queries/sql-practice-order-results.md

 ---
 ## Exercise

+In SQLFiddle, write a SQL query that executes the following:

-First find names and fling_power all items that cost between 100 and 500.
-Order them by the fling_power.
-In the answer field only write the names of the the items with smallest and biggest fling power from the result.
+Return the `name` and `fling_power` all items that cost between 100 and 500, ordered by the `fling_power`.

+In the answer field, write the name of the item with the smallest fling power and the name of the item with the greatest fling power within this range.